shalommmitz/localstack_cdk_python__template/README.md

 ### Configure AWS profile

-In order to use localstack, we need an AWS profile configured.
+In order to use localstack, we need a configured AWS profile.
-If you already have a profile defined, localhost will work fine with the existing definition.
+If you already have a profile defined, localstack will work fine with the existing definition.
-If you do not have a profile defined, the below commands will create a new profile:
+If you do not have a profile defined, the following commands will create a new profile:
-**The below commands will overwrite your existing profile (if  present)**
+**The following commands will overwrite your existing profile (if present)**

 ```
 aws configure set aws_access_key_id dummyKey